gofiber/fiber/docs/client/request.md

 ## ReleaseRequest

 ReleaseRequest returns the object acquired via AcquireRequest to the pool.
-Do not access the released Request object, otherwise data races may occur.
+Do not access the released Request object; otherwise, data races may occur.

 ```go title="Signature"
 func ReleaseRequest(req *Request)